-You may not use NEH funds to attend regularly occurring professional meetings unless the purpose of attending is to disseminate project-related findings.
+You may not use NEH funds to attend regularly occurring professional meetings.

 Include travel costs for participants in E3 and travel costs for consultants in F3.

 The form will calculate total travel costs.

 E. Participant/Trainee Support Costs

 Participants are the beneficiaries, not the providers, of a service or training opportunity (such as a workshop, conference, seminar, or symposium) funded by a federal award.